rrichardson/disambiguating/draft2.md

 #### Row Based

-To do this, we'll need to store the record data in its own tree based data structure.
-This is often referred to as a table index.
-It is technically an index, because trees are tools for efficient look-up.
-But we'll use a data structure designed to store large amounts of data while minimizing disk seeks.

-There are two tree style on disk data structures that form the basis of almost all database storage.
+The most common storage scheme is to store data, row by row, in a tree or some other compact data structure on a local hard disk.
+Although the exact data structures and access models vary, this mechanism is fairly universal.

+In row-based storage, the rows themselves are contiguous in memory.
+This clearly means that the storage model itself is optimized for fetching regions of entire rows of data at one time.
+This is often the case in key-value stores, but rarely the case in relational databases.

+There are two common data structures for storing rows, one is optimized for random retrieval, this is the B+ Tree.
+The other is optimized for high volume, sequential writes, this is the Log Structured merge tree.

-#### B+ Tree
+##### B+ Tree
 A B+ Tree is a B-tree style index data structure that is optimized for, you guessed it, minimizing disk seeks.
 It is one of the most common storage mechanisms in databases for table storage.
 It is also the data structure of choice for almost all modern filesystems.

-#### Log Structured
+##### Log Structured

 The LSM-tree is a newer disk storage structure that is optimized for a high volume of sequential writes.
 It was designed to handle massive amounts of streaming events, such as for receiving web server access logs in real-time for later analysis.